333 Postal Service Responsibilities

 A request for accommodation that involves accessibility of the testing site includes, but is not limited to, the following:

-In some cases, it may be necessary to schedule a separate session to ensure that you test the applicants in an accessible site.
+In some cases, it may be necessary to schedule a separate session to ensure that the examiner or testing vendor tests the applicants in an accessible site.

 333.23 Other Testing Accommodations